 The Whole Man

 Rowe works out [blackout]the telephone number that the tailor called before killing himself and phones it.
 Anna answers.
-Going to her flat he discovers that it’s her brother, Willi, who’s the head of the spy ring.[/blackout]
+Going to her flat, he discovers that her brother, Willi, is the head of the spy ring.[/blackout]

 Willi [blackout]escapes.
 Rowe catches up with him at Paddington station just as another air-raid starts.
 Willi gives Rowe the microfilm, reminds Rowe that he killed his wife, and then commits suicide.[/blackout]